College: Downing College

 Tentative title: Life in the Shadows: The N = 1 Problem in Astrobiology.

-Thesis outline: My research project is on the philosophical foundations of astrobiology, that is, the study of life in the universe.
-Astrobiology aims to answer fundamental questions about life: Under what kind of environmental conditions can life originate?
+Thesis outline: Astrobiology aims to answer fundamental questions about life: Under what kind of environmental conditions can life originate?
 What kinds of life can possibly exist?
 What is it about our universe that makes it hospitable for life?
 Any answer to these questions must grapple with the fact that the only instance of life in the universe available to us is life on Earth.
 In the academic literature, this predicament has been dubbed the 'N = 1 problem’.
 The objective of my doctoral research is to clarify the nature of this problem.
-Philosophers and scientists alike agree that the N = 1 problem is a significant epistemic challenge, but philosophers have explored the roots and implications of the problem itself only to a very small extent.
+Philosophers and scientists alike agree that the N = 1 problem is a significant challenge but philosophers have explored the roots and implications of the problem itself only to a very small extent.
 My dissertation analyzes, evaluates and refines existing explanations for this problem.
-I argue that there are a plurality of valid ways to conceive of life on Earth as an exemplary instance of life in the universe.
-Depending on the characteristics of life we are interested in, what we can learn about life outside of Earth varies to a great extent.
 I argue that we are able to trust our existing scientific knowledge of life to a much greater extent than claimed in the recent philosophical literature.
-Thus, in my dissertation I defend an optimistic view of our present ability to answer some of the fundamental questions about life in the universe pursued by astrobiologists.

-Research interests: Philosophy of astrobiology, habitability, extinction sciences, scientific pessimism, existential risk, and the long-term future of science.
+Research interests: Philosophy of astrobiology, philosophy of extinction sciences, existential risk, and the long-term future of science.

 Conferences & Talks